vmware-tanzu/community-edition/docs/site/content/docs/latest/installation-planning.md

 4. Install and configure packages using the Tanzu CLI.
 For more information, see [Packages Overview](packages-intro).

-This section provides descriptions of the components you deploy, and the elements required in the deployment.

 ## Component Descriptions
 The following section provides descriptions of the main components involved in a Tanzu Community Edition installation: